2 AI for Everyone: An Introductory Overview

 Deep Learning

 Convolutional Neural Networks (CNN) are artificial neural networks designed to process structured data like images.
 Originally inspired by the mammalian visual cortex, CNNs attempt to mimic how our brains process visual information in layers.
 First, brains interpret basic shapes like lines and edges and then move to more complex structures, like recognizing a dog ear or the whole animal.
-This feature, known as “invariance” allows us to recognize objects even if they’re rotated or appear in a different part of our vision.
+CNNs are typically trained using a supervised learning approach.

 CNNs simulate this by using small, repeated filters, or kernels, that scan parts of an image to find basic shapes, edges, and textures, regardless of their location.
 This scanning process, called convolution, enables early CNN layers to detect simple patterns (like lines) and deeper layers to identify more complex shapes or objects.

-Application: CNNs are highly effective for image-related tasks, making them ideal for analyzing satellite or drone imagery in ecology, identifying structures in biomedical imaging, and classifying galaxies in astrophysics.
+Application: CNNs are highly effective for image-related tasks, making them ideal for analyzing satellite or drone imagery in ecology and arctic science, identifying structures in biomedical imaging, and classifying galaxies in astrophysics.
+In permafrost mapping, CNNs help with segmenting thaw features and permafrost extent from satellite imagery, producing pixel‑wise probability maps.

 Limitations of CNNs

 Ironically, though CNNs were inspired by the mammalian visual system, they struggle with tasks that even simpler animals like fish handle easily.
 CNNs have trouble with rotated or differently angled objects.
-Current work around it is to have variations of object images in training data with all kinds of different angles [4].
+The current workaround is to have variations of object images in training data with all kinds of different angles [5].

 While CNNs follow a layered structure, recent research reveals that the brain’s visual processing is more flexible and not as hierarchical as once believed.
 Our visual system can “skip” layers or process information in parallel, allowing simultaneous handling of different types of visual input across various brain regions.